 Ingredients

-- 1-2 Pounds turkey can be ground turkey or chopped cooked turkey
+- 1-2 pounds turkey can be ground turkey or chopped cooked turkey

-- 2 Tablespoons oil
+- 2 tablespoons oil

 - 1 onion

-- 2 poblano peppers fresh or dried
+- 2-3 poblano peppers

-- 1 Tablespoon garlic minced
+- 2-4 cloves garlic minced

-- 15 Oz canned black beans rinsed
+- 15 ounces canned black beans rinsed

-- ¼ Cup tomato paste
+- ¼ cup tomato paste

-- 1 Tablespoon ground cumin if possible toast the seeds and then grind
+- 1 tablespoon ground cumin if possible toast the seeds and then grind

-- ½ Teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

-- ¾ Teaspoon kosher salt
+- 1 teaspoon kosher salt

 - 1 bay leaf

-- 2 Cups chicken broth or water or vegetable broth
+- 2 cups chicken broth or vegetable broth

 Instructions

-- if your turkey is leftover turkey, chop it into bite size pieces.
+- If your turkey is leftover turkey, chop it into bite size pieces.
 If it is raw turkey breast, cook it (roast or microwave) until no longer pink.
-If you are using ground turkey, cook it in the skillet after the onions are caramelized.1-2 Pounds turkey
+If you are using ground turkey, cook it in the skillet after the onions are caramelized.1-2 pounds turkey

-- Peel and chop the squash into bite size pieces.4 Cups butternut squash
+- Peel and chop the squash into bite size pieces.4 cups butternut squash

 Dorothy- I used leftover Turkey, tried a new recipe for Thanksgiving so had some handy.
 That Chili was far and away the best non beef/non standard chili I’ve ever eaten.
 I would make this again on purpose.
 Now, I’m off to do the candied pumpkin to see if that might be a suitable Noah for the Thanksgiving company we will have.
 Thank you for all the great recipes!